dlmarion/accumulo-testing/sstest/report.md

 [D819](tests/D819) | 23 | 1 | 33ms | eventual | 193 | 1509 | 391ms | 317ms | 20ms | 1669ms
 [D820](tests/D820) | 23 | 23 | 33ms | eventual | 193 | 48 | 348ms | 311ms | 5ms | 1484ms

+For D821 since 5 tablets were scanned, all 3 tablet servers were used.
+The reason the avg time for D821 is worse than D816 which only used a single tablet server is because the increase in data being scanned.
+Would like to circle back and modify the scan test code to create ranges that scan consistent amounts of data for these two different scenarios.
+This would make comparing multiple to single tablet tests possible.
+Would be really nice to able to compare the times in the single and multi-tablet test.

 With multiple tablets, each tablet will have a different set of initial scan servers which spreads the initial load more than when everything goes against a single tablet.
 Test D819 has initial severs configured to 1, so each of the 5 tablets will hash to one of the 23 servers.
 If all 5 tablets hash to different servers, then the load on those 5 needs to reach a threshold where busy events occur.
 For this level of concurrency the 5 initial severs in test D819 reach that threshold sooner than the 5x3 initial severs in D818.
 D819 compares well to D820 which is the best possible time.

 ## Small scan test